 - Shaking - The most common hand symptom of anxiety is a restless shaking.
 This shaking has an obvious cause.
 When you suffer from anxiety, your body rushes with adrenaline - a hormone that gives your body a tremendous amount of energy, which - when unused - leads to physical agitation.
 That causes your hands and legs to shake, often visibly.

-- Tingling/Burning/Numbness – Another symptom of anxiety that is more common with panic disorder is a tingling sensation in the hands and fingers.
-This sensation is largely due to to an anxiety symptom known as "hyperventilation" – the act of breathing too quickly or breathing out too much carbon dioxide.
+- Tingling/Burning/Numbness - Another symptom of anxiety that is more common with panic disorder is a tingling sensation in the hands and fingers.
+This sensation is largely due to an anxiety symptom is known as "hyperventilation" - the act of breathing too quickly or breathing out too much carbon dioxide.
 Without carbon dioxide, the body restricts blood flow to the extremities, which results in the same feelings as when your hands fall asleep.

 - Trouble Moving - Hyper-awareness is also a problem with anxiety disorders.
 Most of your body's movements are automatic.
 But when you have anxiety, you may accidentally make those automatic movements more difficult.
 This can make it feel as though your hands and fingers aren't doing what you want them to, and it's especially noticeable when typing.

-- Restlessness – Sometimes anxiety can cause your hands to simply feel restless.
-Some people feel they need to put something in their hands, others feel they need to do something in their hands.
+- Restlessness - Sometimes anxiety can cause your hands to simply feel restless.
+Some people feel they need to put something in their hands; others feel they need to do something in their hands.
 The physical restlessness of anxiety is well known, and it can manifest in many different ways.

 - Cramping - Finally, while less common, some people find that their hands exhibit signs of cramping.
 This is likely due to the combination of muscle tension and dehydration that is common in those with anxiety.